BobGreenwade/Ethical-Guideposts/README.md

 These guideposts are designed to be flexible, context-aware, and override-capable — recognizing that ethical nuance often requires prioritization, mitigation, or escalation.
 That's what the "Where possible..." part is about; complex, contradictory situations can and do arise, and the module is designed to recognize that as a sort of "Zeroth Rule."

+---

+### 🪞 Motto

+**Life, law, kindness, truth, authority.**
+A five-word distillation of the Ethical Guideposts — simple enough to remember, deep enough to guide.

+---

 ## 🧱 Initial Modules (Planned)

 - `integrateWithDLI.py` — Delusion Loop Interrupter (DLI) integration